SaikatDash/Heart-Disease-Prediction-Classification-/README.md

-# 🩺 Heart Disease Classification
+# 🩺 Heart Disease Prediction

 A machine learning project that predicts heart disease presence and severity using medical diagnostic data.
 This project demonstrates a complete classification workflow with multiple models, comprehensive evaluation metrics, and both automated and manual preprocessing approaches.